Kentaro Higuchi: Achievements

 Higuchi wrote more than 450 medical papers on various aspects of dermatology, including mycology and syphilis.
 More than 100 doctors obtained their PhDs under his instruction.
-He wrote and edited many textbooks on dermatology.
-He accepted many congresses, on topics including dermatology, allergy, mycology and hospital management.
-At his time, Kyushu University was the most influential university in the Kyushu area, and he himself willingly accepted many congresses.
+He wrote and edited a number of textbooks on dermatology.
+He accepted multiple congresses, on topics including dermatology, allergy, mycology and hospital management.
+At his time, Kyushu University was the most influential university in the Kyushu area, and he himself willingly accepted multiple congresses.

 In 1958 he lectured on the treatment of syphilis with antibiotics and proposed the idea of scar in the serum for positive reactions to syphilis in case syphilis is cleared and treatment is unnecessary.
 His view was favorably received.
-In many examinations for syphilis at his time, the reactions had remained positive, even after satisfactory treatment.
-So his explanation that the positivity of the examination was only the scar, satisfied many physicians.
+In a number of examinations for syphilis at his time, the reactions had remained positive, even after satisfactory treatment.
+So his explanation that the positivity of the examination was only the scar, satisfied multiple physicians.

 In 1968 there occurred an outbreak of yushō disease, which later proved to be caused by contamination of rice bran oil with PCBs.
 A team was organized and produced the book PCB poisoning and pollution under Higuchi's editorship.